Skwiix - Musical-Info-Advice-Support

 • Sounds as good as a traditional Instrument

-• Affordable – cheaper than a traditional instrument
+• Affordable – cheaper than a conventional instrument

-The longer term choice between a trumpet and cornet is down to your own personal musical taste.
-If you like rousing orchestral works or a bit of Big Band then the trumpet will always be your best option, but if you prefer the distinctive sound of a good old traditional Brass Band then the cornet is the one for you.
-It is worth noting that it doesn’t have to be an either / or choice, many top players will be proficient on both, although generally they will have one that is their primary instrument.
+The longer-term choice between a Trumpet and Cornet depends on your musical taste.
+Suppose you like rousing orchestral works or a bit of Big Band.
+In that case, the Trumpet will always be your best option, but if you prefer the distinctive sound of a good old traditional Brass Band, then the Cornet is the one for you.
+It is worth noting that it doesn't have to be an either/or choice; many top players will be proficient in both, although generally, they will have one as their primary instrument.

 Things to consider when buying a Trumpet

-Having concluded that the Trumpet is your chosen Instrument, and if it is for a child, then you need to ascertain if they are physically big enough to cope with the weight of the instrument.
+Having concluded that the Trumpet is your chosen instrument, and if it is for a child, you need to ascertain if they are physically big enough to cope with the instrument's weight.

-Certainly, starting at an early age on an Instrument pays dividends, but there is nothing worse than a child being put off from learning through struggling physically.
-In particular, for a small child, the Trumpet is quite “long” with the (not inconsiderable) weight of the Instrument held (entirely by the arms) quite a way from the body.
-This is hard work, makes practicing tiring and can lead to bad posture and consequently poor technique that can in turn hinder progress – causing further reasons not to continue.
+Certainly, starting at an early age on an instrument pays dividends; however, nothing is worse than a child put off from learning through physical struggle.
+In particular, for a small child, the Trumpet is quite "long" with the (not inconsiderable) weight of the instrument held (entirely by the arms) quite a way from the body.
+This is hard work, makes practising tiring and can lead to bad posture and, consequently, a poor technique that can, in turn, hinder progress – causing further reasons not to continue.

-For many younger children (say 9 or below), the Cornet offers an easier physical introduction to Trumpet playing.
-The Instruments – from a technique and repertoire perspective are the same for a beginner, so if you can play one, you can play the other.
-The advantage of the Cornet from the perspective of a younger player is that it is a more compact instrument – meaning it is held closer to the body – making the physical strains of holding the Instrument considerably easier.
+For many younger children (say, nine or below), the Cornet offers a more straightforward physical introduction to Trumpet playing.
+From a technique and repertoire perspective, the instruments are the same for a beginner, so if you can play one, you can play the other.
+The advantage of the Cornet from the perspective of a younger player is that it is a more compact instrument – meaning, you hold it closer to the body – making the physical strains of holding the instrument considerably easier.

-Another approach is consider a plastic instrument (trumpet or cornet).
-High quality plastic trumpets can produce a similar sound quality and pitch to traditional instruments but offer significant advantages for the student player over traditional instruments:
+Another approach is to consider a plastic instrument (Trumpet or Cornet).
+High-quality plastic trumpets can produce a similar sound quality and pitch to traditional instruments but offer significant advantages for the student player over traditional instruments:

 • Around half the weight (500g).